corefan/xenko-docs/en/manual/graphics/post-effects/color-transforms/custom-color-transforms.md

     ![Enable and disable custom post effect](media/enable-disable-custom-post-effect.png)

-* To edit the properties you specified, expand the item.
+* To edit the public properties you specified in the class, expand the item.

     ![Expand item](media/view-custom-post-fx-properties.png)